rcr095/tictactoe/README.md

 #### Using Docker:

-Use terminal to navigat to the project path:
+Use terminal to navigate to the project path:
 ```shell
 docker compose up
 ```